[Last updated May 2015]

 Transporting precious metals outside the US

 However things may change in the future.
-And in our view they will not change favourably for the precious metal investor.
+As you might have guessed by now, in our view they will not change favourably for the US precious metal investor.
 We suggest you move your metals around while you still can.
 We have detailed information on internationally transporting precious metals here.